Gossamer-React/Lucid/README.md

 # React-Lucid
-A devtool for React-GraphQl developers.
+A React-GraphQL developer tool.

-React-Lucid is a React / GraphQl DevTool designed for helping developers debug their React applications that depend on GraphQL resources more efficiently.
+React-Lucid is a React / GraphQL DevTool designed for helping developers debug their React applications that depend on GraphQL resources more efficiently.
 React-Lucid allows you to visualize the component hierarchy of your React application and your GraphQL schema, queries, and mutations side by side, making development a breeze.

+### Usage
+**Note:**  The current version of React-Lucid works best for local projects using React 16+.

 ### --Set Up | Install From Chrome Extension Store--

-1. Install <a href="https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en">React DevTools</a>.
+1. Install <a href="https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en">React Developer Tools</a>.

 2. Install <a href="https://chrome.google.com/webstore/detail/debux/ooihnkghpifccalpfakdnlolfaiidfjp?authuser=1">React-Lucid</a> to your chrome://extensions from the <a href="https://chrome.google.com/webstore/category/extensions">Chrome Web Store</a>.